 EXAMPLE: HELIOSTAT MIRROR GUIDANCE AT HALF THE COST OR BETTER

-The overall strategy: Instead of depending on hundreds of thousands of expensive servo-controlled motors, controllers, sensors, and gearboxes, the ultra-low-cost strategy would be to couple almost all mirrors together mechanically, all driven by a few common “master” drives..
+The overall strategy: Instead of depending on hundreds of thousands of expensive servo-controlled motors, controllers, sensors, and gearboxes, the ultra-low-cost strategy would be to couple mirrors together mechanically, driven by a few common “master” drives..

 One might say: "Sounds good!
 Why hasn't this been done before."
 The answer is that the design of mechanical couplings is not trivial because each heliostat mirror must be uniquely positioned based on its location relative to the tower target, Each mirror must go through its unique daily motion to precisely reflect sunlight to a stationary tower throughout each day.

 Fortunately, linkages can be designed to do this, with enough knowledge of the broad range of linkage functions possible, as shown at http://www.design4manufacturability.com/linkages.htm